platformsh/platformsh-docs/sites/platform/src/glossary/_index.md

 Some reporting tools, such as those used by the [CLI](../administration/cli/_index.md), use binary megabytes, also known as mebibytes and abbreviated as MiB.
-This unit is based on powers of 2 and so 1&nbsp;MiB equals 1024<sup>2</sup> or 1,048,576 bytes.
+This unit is based on powers of 2 and so 1 MiB equals 1024<sup>2</sup> or 1,048,576 bytes.
-So 1&nbsp;MB is less than 1&nbsp;MiB.
+So 1 MB is less than 1 MiB.

 So you may see differences in the numbers you configure for a disk (in MB) and the values reported when you check disk size with tools that report in MiB.